EndPointCorp/end-point-blog/2023/05/cesium-labels.md

 Calculating regions and their level of detail is complicated, but Cesium already does most of that work for us.
 Cesium already calculates visible tiles and their corresponding levels of detail for ImageryProviders.
 An ImageryProvider is supposed to load imagery for a given tile’s coordinates and zoom level, which is almost what we want, except that we want to render some 3D primitives for labels, not 2D images for the earth surface.

-We can read what tiles are going to be rendered by Cesium and store them in a variable, `tilesToRender`:
+We can read what tiles are going to be rendered by Cesium and store them in a variable:

 ```javascript
 const tilesToRender = viewer.scene.globe._surface._tilesToRender;